Have you ever wondered about the health consequences of being on the pill?

 - withdrawal, particularly when combined with methods for tracking ovulation

 Another method to consider is the copper IUD.
 It is not without risks but the more recent ones are much safer than the earliest versions.
 They can result in heavy periods and pain for some women, so may not be suitable for women who already have painful, heavy periods.
-They are best inserted by a doctor skilled in this area.
-They have the advantage of allowing normal ovulation.
+IUDs are best inserted by a doctor skilled in this area.
 Once inserted you don’t need to do anything.
-They are suitable for any age and they result in a rapid return to fertility once removed.
+They have the advantage of allowing normal ovulation and are suitable for any age.
+The return to fertility should be rapid once removed.

-If you are considering using some form of hormonal birth control I encourage you to research the side effects, risk and benefits of the particular form you are considering.
-We can help you with that.
+If you are considering using some form of hormonal birth control I encourage you to research the side effects, risks and benefits of the particular form you are considering.
+I can help you with that.

 If your reasons for hormonal birth control are other reasons such as acne, heavy periods, period pain or some other symptom I would encourage you to seek help to address the underlying causes of those symptoms.
-They are signs that something is out of balance and often when we work on bringing your body back into balance, your symptoms resolve and hormonal intervention is not required.
+They are signs that something is out of balance in your system (maybe gut health or hormones) and often when we work on bringing your body back into balance, your symptoms resolve and artificial intervention is not required.

 What if you are already taking the OCP?